 - If you have lounge access, the KLM crown lounge is terrific and just renovated

-Easyjet is the 2nd largest operator out of Schiphol.
-All flights depart from the low-cost H gates, which are very bare.
-It's well worth to pay the extra for Speedy Boarding.
+easyJet is the 2nd largest operator out of Schiphol.
+All flights depart from the low-cost H gates, which have barely any facilities.
+It's well worth to pay extra for Speedy Boarding when you book your ticket.
 You'll be on board first (avoiding a lengthy time standing, waiting to board your flight), and you won't have any issues with overhead luggage bin space.

-Easyjet is considered a low budget airline (but one of the nicer ones).
-Still you'll have to pay for extra including food and beverages.
+easyJet is considered a low budget airline (but one of the nicer ones).
+Still you'll have to pay for extra's including food and beverages.
 Compared to other low cost carriers personally we think their prices are quite reasonable.